EffiSciencesResearch/hackathon42/README.md

 # {'exercise_id': 0, 'datum_id': 4, 'label': 0, 'previously revealed': [12]}
 ```
+Beware, the final score between the winners will probably be very close!
+Every label is precious!

 ### How to submit your solution

+In order to participate in the hackathon's leaderboard, a team must be validated by the organizers.

 Go to https://leaderboard42.herokuapp.com/